Colorado Service + Inspections Hours // Open 7 Days A Week 5am-7pm

 In today’s construction and home building, there’s a significant discrepancy between what builders promise and what is actually delivered to their clients.
 What looks good on the outside, may be plagued with problems on the inside.

 • The construction industry is marked by a startling gap in education and a failure to stay abreast of innovations in building science.
 This isn’t just about not knowing; it’s about a reluctance to learn and adapt.
 Many builders stick to outdated methods and materials because “that’s how it’s always been done,” disregarding the evolving research and technology that could prevent future problems and enhance the longevity and efficiency of buildings.
 You wouldn’t believe how many times we’ve heard, “But I’ve done it this way 1000 times with no issues, ever.”
-There’s builders in NY who are Spray foaming the historic broadstones and argue there will never be problems, beacuse they’ve done it a 1000x times already.
-Yet, building forensics has revealed spray foam will evenutally cause every single one of these structures to fail rapidly.
+There’s builders who are spray-foaming the historic brick buildings and argue there will never be problems, because they’ve done it a 1000x times already.
+Yet, building forensics has revealed spray foam will eventually cause every single one of these structures to fail within a few years.

-• Building a home involves managing a vast number of moving parts, from coordinating with dozens of subcontractors to sourcing and integrating over 100,000 physical components.
-Mistakes are, to some extent, inevitable, but the frequency and severity of these errors could be significantly mitigated with more rigorous oversight from Building Supporter’s high-performance new home construciton… REWRITE
+• Building a home or commercial property involves managing a vast number of moving parts, from coordinating with dozens of subcontractors to sourcing and integrating over 100,000 physical components.
+Mistakes are, to some extent, inevitable, but the frequency and severity of these errors could be significantly mitigated with more rigorous oversight from Building Supporter’s high performance inspection service.

 • The current trade shortage exacerbates challenges, forcing builders to work with whoever is available, regardless of the quality of their craftsmanship.
-This not only affects the immediate construction phase but also the overall longevity and integrity of the home.
+This not only affects the immediate construction phase but also the overall longevity and integrity of homes and commercial properties.

 • The pressure to complete projects rapidly (many as fast as 3-6 months), often means there’s insufficient time dedicated to ensuring everything is done correctly.
 This rush can lead to homes with hidden defects, such as moisture intrusion or structural weaknesses, which may not be apparent until years later.